podcast

 Episode 65: Q2 Earnings Recap Numbers for Peacock, Max, Roku, Fubo, Brightcove, Vimeo and Fastly

-This week we break down all the important numbers you need to know regarding Q2 earnings from OTT platforms and streaming vendors.
+This week, we break down all the important numbers you need to know regarding Q2 earnings from OTT platforms and streaming vendors.
 Hear about profitability/loss and subscriber gains/losses for Warner Bros.
 Discovery (Max), Comcast (Peacock), Fubo, Roku, Brightcove, Vimeo, Verizon, Charter, Kaltura, Fastly and Cloudflare.
-We also pose tough questions about New Relic's valuation following its acquisition and the implications for other vendors in the industry.Podcast produced by Security Halt Media
+We also pose tough questions about New Relic's valuation following its acquisition, as well as the implications for other vendors in the industry.Podcast produced by Security Halt Media

 2023-08-09